 But some religious groups abuse this freedom and act in ways which we would usually call inhumane.
 We sometimes refrain from calling these acts inhumane just because they are the acts of a religious group.

-I’ll first start off with why circumcision should be prevented in this religious context.
 About a year ago my cousin had a son and being Jewish it was natural for him to call in a ‘Mohel’ and have his son circumcised.
 I was invited to the bris (Jewish ritual of circumcision) and I was interested to see what the ritual involved.
 During the hour-long process, however, my curiosity changed to disgust.
 I felt like stopping this scalpel-wielding stranger hacking the skin off this baby’s genitals.
 Imagine for a second that this practice never existed amongst an organised group.
 Now imagine an individual being in someone’s home slicing off the foreskin of someone else’s newborn infant.
 We would either send that person to jail for child abuse or to a psychiatric ward if they pleaded insanity.

 The Children Act of 1989 gives the NSPCC statutory powers to protect children when they’re at risk, but the NSPCC would not be allowed to prevent circumcisions.
 Why?
 Well, there is no reason, except that it is expected of politicians and the general public to respect what religious groups do in private.
 But when one individual harms another, without consent, then this calls for State intervention.